 We’re parents, so we worry.
 It comes with the job description!
 That’s why we make sure our children use toothbrushes with soft bristles and apply just the right amount of fluoride toothpaste.
-That’s why we make regular appointments with their dentists for preventive care and examinations.
-And that’s why we want to know all about the X-rays that are used in our children’s dental exams.
+That’s also why we make regular appointments with their dentists for preventive care and examinations.
+Naturally, we want to know all about the X-rays that are used in our children’s dental exams.

 First of all, it’s reassuring to know that the amount of radiation we are exposed to from a single dental X-ray is very small.
 A set of bitewing X-rays, for example, exposes us to an amount of radiation that is approximately the same as the amount of radiation we receive from our natural surroundings in a single day.